Openings Make A Difference Part 2

 The landmark Audience 98 study said two things that every on-air fundraiser needs to know:

-One: Valuable public radio programming attracts listeners.
+1: Valuable public radio programming attracts listeners.

-Two: Listeners contribute because they find the programming valuable.
+2: Listeners contribute because they find the programming valuable.

-So what does this have to do with the first 30 seconds of our pledge break?
+What does this have to do with the first 30 seconds of our pledge break?